OpenL2D/moc3ingbird/README.md

 model, and instantly crash.

 If you attach a debugger to the crashing application, you should see the EXCEPTION_ACCESS_VIOLATION exception, SIGSEGV, or some other equivalent.
+The current PoC writes a pointer to `moc3BaseAddress + sections.parts.runtimeSpace0` with the value `moc3BaseAddress + sections.parts.ids`.

 The `src/moc3.hexpat` pattern supports all MOC3 files.
 Some samples may be found at <https://live2d.com/en/download/sample-data/>.
 Please note those